 Raising a home is a personal solution for protecting a house from flooding, but before deciding to raise a home, there are several factors to consider to ensure that this is a viable option.

-Relocating a home out of a high risk flood zone is another flood mitigation option in which a homeowner moves their home to a less vulnerable area on the same property or on a new property.
+Relocating a home out of a high-risk flood zone is another flood mitigation option in which a homeowner moves their home to a less vulnerable area on the same property or on a new property.

 Elevating your home

 Raising a home is a personal solution for protecting a house from flooding.
 Before deciding to raise a home, there are several factors to consider to ensure that this is a viable option.
-Factors to consider include: elevation height, elevation technique, the home’s foundation, home accessibility, and additional hazards besides flooding.
+Factors to consider include elevation height, elevation technique, the home’s foundation, home accessibility, and additional hazards besides flooding.

-The height that a home is raised depends on the base flood elevation (BFE) of the area.
+The height at which a home is raised depends on the base flood elevation (BFE) of the area.
 The BFE is the elevation that flood water is expected to reach during the “base flood.”
 The BFE is also a regulatory requirement for the elevation of a home that determines the flood insurance premium.
 The base flood elevation of a property can be found through the county’s FEMA flood insurance rating map (FIRM).
 Homeowners are also encouraged to add 1 or 2 feet of elevation to the local base flood elevation in order to provide protection from higher flood events.
-Flood Factor shows the future projections of flooding of a property and the future depths of flooding could be used to determine the extra elevation needed.
+Flood Factor® shows the future projections of flooding of a property and the future depths of flooding could be used to determine the extra elevation needed.

 The image above depicts a home being raised by placing the home on piers.

 Home in the process of being elevated on posts.

 Raise the foundation